ldyang14/training-material/topics/translatomics/tutorials/optimization-of-ribosome-APsite-positioning/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Optimization of ribosome A/P-site positioning in Ribo-seq data
+title: Optimization of ribosome A/P-site positioning in Ribo-Seq data
 zenodo_link: ''
 questions:
-- What is the meaning of offset in the Ribo-seq data analysis?
+- What is the meaning of offset in the Ribo-Seq data analysis?
 - Why do we need to correct this offset?
 objectives:
-- Learning how to correct the offset in the Ribo-seq data
+- Learning how to determine the offset in the Ribo-Seq data
 time_estimation: '1h'
 key_points:
-- After we corrected the offset in Ribo-seq data, we could then predict ORFs accurately.
+- After we determined the offset in Ribo-Seq data, we could then predict ORFs accurately.
 contributors:
 - ldyang14